Rafeeuzzaman-Dihan/eBallot/README.md

-# eBallot is an online voting system website developed by HTML, CSS, PHP, JAVASCRIPT & AJAX
+eBallot is an online voting system website developed by HTML, CSS, PHP, JAVASCRIPT.
+The all details about this project, Users, Feautures & Functionality is given on the Project Proposal File.